-Jimmy Green anchor to chain connectors can provide a strong connection between your anchor chain and your anchor, including swivel, flip and articulation options.
+Jimmy Green anchor-to-chain connectors provide a strong snag-free profile joint between your anchor chain and your anchor, including swivel, flip and articulated options.

 It is common practice to combine stainless steel with galvanised steel, but we advise that the chain and fittings are inspected and replaced regularly - cutting the last link off your chain seasonally is a good idea.

-If you are unsure whether or not your chosen fittings will fit together then please feel free to call or email with a request to check compatibility.
+If you are unsure whether or not your chosen fittings will fit together, please feel free to call or email with a request to check compatibility.

-Look around any marina, harbour or anchorage and you will find a multitude of different methods employed to join a yacht’s anchor to the anchor rode.
+Look around any marina, harbour or anchorage, and you will find various methods employed to join a yacht’s anchor to the anchor rode.

-There is no right or wrong way to attach the two together, but there are some general principles to follow which should lead to a successful conclusion.
+There is no right or wrong way to attach the two, but there are some general principles to follow which should lead to a successful conclusion.

-How to choose the correct anchor to chain connectors or shackles for my yacht or boat and how to fit them together in the proper manner.
+How to choose the correct anchor to chain connectors or shackles for my yacht or boat and fit them together in good order.

 Galvanised or Stainless Steel